MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

   - Sometimes called defensive coding.
   - Assumes that users are going to use the application in ways not intended.

-^ Security is a process not a product.
-  - There's not really anything you can do in security that will make the business money.
-  - The best case scenario is it potentially loses them less money down the road.

 ---

 ## Other projects